 This course will be to provide students with leadership skills to prepare them to interact with a wide variety patients across cultures.
-This course will also help students learn how to utilize their Christian faith to guide their ethical decision making process as it relates to clinical interactions in the Athletic Training Profession.
-Prerequisite: ATTR 410
+This course will also help students learn how to utilize their Christian faith to guide their ethical decision making process as it relates to clinical interactions in healthcare.